JZZQuant/kenfin/readme.md

 if you cant set systempath just pass it as an argument to the configurator
 usage confirgurator:
 python configurator.py -c /Users/vapnik/downloads/chromedriver

+Design Idea:
+A configurator object automatically logs into the kite web
+app without launching a browser and seamless stores a kite session
+now each configurator has a unique request , access token and userid pwd
+a service object would contain a unique configurator , random forest model